-This EA proposes to construct and operate a storage site within the Central Waste Complex in the 200 West Area of the Hanford Site for the storage of isotopic heat sources currently stored in the 324 Building.
+Background: This EA proposes to construct and operate a storage site within the Central Waste Complex in the 200 West Area of the Hanford Site for the storage of isotopic heat sources currently stored in the 324 Building.
 There are 34 isotopic sources: 30 sealed isotopic heat sources manufactured in the 324 Building as part of a bilateral agreement between the Federal Republic of Germany and DOE; two production demonstration canisters; and two instrumented canisters.
 The agreement was for developing processes for the treatment and immobilization of high-level radioactive waste.

-The FONSI has been issued as of June 6, 1997.
+FONSI: The FONSI was issued June 6, 1997.

-Implementation activities for the proposed action have been initiated.
+Current Status: Implementation activities for the proposed action have been initiated.